Planner at J. Crew Corporate

 Describe your job responsibilities:

-About studying at the Frankel Center:
+Tell us about studying at the Frankel Center:

-UM professors who inspired you:
+Who are some of the UM professors who inspired you?

 Jonathan Freedman!
 I took two courses with him during my time in the Judaic Studies program, he definitely pushed me to give my opinion more frequently, something that was difficult for me to do at the beginning of my college career.